JemaySALOMON/qGenet/README.md

-# Usefull code and functions from my routine
+# Usefull codes and functions from my routine